vrodriguezf/mlr/doc/knitted/tutorial/resample.md

 Resampling
 ==========

-In order to assess the performance of a learning algorithm, usually resampling strategies are used.
-There are various methods how this can be done, e.g. cross-validation and bootstrap just to mention two popular approaches.
+In order to assess the performance of a learning algorithm, resampling strategies are usually used.
+Resampling is a means of splitting the entire data set into training and tet.
+There are various methods for doing this, for example cross-validation and bootstrap, to mention just two popular approaches.
-In **mlr**, the [resample](http://berndbischl.github.io/mlr/man/resample.html)-function, depending on the chosen resampling strategy, fits the selected learner using the corresponding training sets and performs predictions for the corresponding training/test sets and calculates the chosen performance measures.
+In **mlr**, the [resample](http://berndbischl.github.io/mlr/man/resample.html) function, depending on the chosen resampling strategy, fits the selected learner using the corresponding training sets and performs predictions for the corresponding training/test sets and calculates the chosen performance measures.